lanrekkeeg/Artificial-intelligence/README.md

 # Artificial-intelligence
-contain solved assignment of AI course.
+This repoitory will contain the solved assignment for AI-CS401 course.